 No end in sight: low-income families reel from stubborn inflation

-It was 9pm on Thursday when around 50 people, mostly rickshaw pullers, were either leisurely positioned in their seats or lying on passenger seats and vans on the side of a road near Mohammadpur's Townhall area.
+It was 9pm on Thursday when around 50 people, mostly rickshaw pullers, were lying on passenger seats and vans on the side of a road near Mohammadpur's Townhall area.

 They were eagerly waiting for a car: a group of people boarding the vehicle usually comes to the largely residential area at around 7pm and distributes cooked foods such as rice and curries free of cost.